fenago/python-networking-sysadmins/scripting/lab_guides/Lab_2.md

-Debugging is a process that resolves the issues[]{#id326841438 .indexterm} that occur in your code and prevent your software from running properly.
+Debugging is a process that resolves the issues that occur in your code and prevent your software from running properly.
 In Python, debugging is very easy.
 The Python debugger sets conditional breakpoints and debugs the source code one line at a time.
 We\'ll debug our Python scripts using a `pdb` module